frequently asked questions

 We want DCC to be a harassment-free experience for everyone, regardless of gender, gender identity and expression, fandom, sexual orientation, disability, physical appearance, political background, body size, race, religion, etc

 Harassment is defined by the victim.
-Participants asked to stop any harassing behaviour are expected to comply immediately.
+Participants asked to stop any harassing behavior are expected to comply immediately.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
 If you cannot find a staff, crew, or volunteer member to assist you, please go to the information desks located near registration or near the entrance of the exhibition floor.
 Please report to us before taking matters into your own hands (such as personally confronting the aggressor or posting on social media).
 We have professional security and they are properly equipped for these contingencies.